Martin-Coetzee-FABI/rhizobial-symbiotic-genes/README.md

 If you use this resource in your research, please cite:

-> Coetzee M. (2025).
+> Coetzee MPA.
+(2025).
 Rhizobial Symbiotic Gene Compendium.
 Forestry and Agricultural Biotechnology Institute (FABI), University of Pretoria.
-Available at: https://YOUR-USERNAME.github.io/rhizobial-symbiotic-genes/
+Available at: https://Martin-FABI.github.io/rhizobial-symbiotic-genes/
+> Note that the code was developed with Claude AI (Anthropic).

 ---